Gangezilla/housies/README.md

 ### DONE
 - User can log in to their facebook account
+- user can select their house, from a google address drop down box and add a review.

 ### To Do
-- user can select their house, from a google address drop down box and add a review.
 - user can select a house from a drop down google box and see all reviews. if there are no reviews, they are prompted to add one.

+MVP V1:
+- Basic.
+User can search for a home, see reviews for that home, post a review.
+- Styled.

+V2: See recent reviews/feed.
+Map maybe...

 DB SCHEMA:

-CREATE TABLE IF NOT EXISTS Members ( displayName text, id text
+CREATE TABLE IF NOT EXISTS Members ( id text, email text, locale text, firstName text, lastName text profilePic text
 );

 CREATE TABLE IF NOT EXISTS Homes (